sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 Obviously, we don't wan't to keep *work in progress* in our main history as it should always be in a working and consistent state, ready to be deployed through our pipeline (more on pipelines in another post).
 We also want to give our colleagues the opportunity to review our code and request changes, suggest improvements, ask questions or simply tell us how awesome our work is.
 As you have probably guessed, branches enable the following pattern:

 1. Keep the main code history in branch A (like our master branch).
-2. Diverge from the main history to develop a feature or fix a bug by creating a new branch (like we did with the calculating_an_average branch which we started of off master).
+2. Diverge from the main history to develop a feature or fix a bug by creating a new branch (like we did with the calculating_an_average branch which we started based on master).
 3. When the work on the new branch is done it can be **merged** back into the main branch to become part of the main history.